ElmerCSC/elmerfem/elmerice/Solvers/Documentation/IcyMaskSolver.md

  - 'Toler' [Real] tolerance for testing (Thickness - Toler > Hmin) [set in Solver]
  - 'Ice Free Thickness' (Real) - Hmin [set in Solver]
- - 'Remove Isolated Points' (Logical) - to impose a Mask < 0 to isolated nodes surounded by nodes with all Mask <0 [set in Solver]
+ - 'Remove Isolated Points' (Logical) - to impose a Mask < 0 to isolated nodes surrounded by nodes with all Mask <0 [set in Solver]
- - 'Remove Isolated Edges' (Logical) - to impose a Mask < 0 to isolated edges surounded by nodes with all Mask <0 [set in Solver]
+ - 'Remove Isolated Edges' (Logical) - to impose a Mask < 0 to isolated edges surrounded by nodes with all Mask <0 [set in Solver]

 ### Introduction